myscriptbox/cookbook/README.md

 There are languages that may not work particularly well, directly in a scriptbox.
 Languages that require a compilation and/or linking step are not directly supported.
 We miss C here.
 Time permitting, I will try to find a way to easily deploy C programs and libraries too, in conjunction with a scriptbox.
 It will probably be a separate project, because C has substantially more extensive compilation and linking requirements than a scripting language.

 Languages that start their primary process slowly, such as Java, may also not be a good choice for a scriptbox implementation.
-Other than that, you can use any one of the typical languages in a scripting environment: Bash (or other shells), Javascript, PHP, Perl, Lua, Tcl, Python, name it.
+Other than that, you can use any one of the typical languages in a scripting environment: Bash (or other shells), Javascript, PHP, Perl, Lua, Tcl, Python, Ruby, name it.
 It will probably work.

 As you will see later on, the idea in a scriptbox program will be to reuse existing commandline programs and existing logic that already exist somewhere in the `scripting balkans`.
 The idea is not to write an extensive amount of code, but to make lots of existing code easier to use and to test.
 Typically, you can find lots of library code already available in: